TUM-DSE/uio/misc/tests/README.md

 - Hardware
     - CPU: Intel(R) Xeon(R) Gold 5317 CPU @ 3.00GHz 12 cores
     - Memory: Samsung DDR4 64GB 3200 MT/s x 16 (1024 GB)
-- Our results are based on ushell eurosys23 branch (TODO: commit hash)
+- Our results are based on ushell eurosys23 branch
 - For reproducability, check the warnings printed before the benchmark starts to align your setup with ours regarding CPU frequency, hyperthreading, and CPU isolation.

 ## Preparation